 - Skin soothing

-Poplar, also known as Cottonwood, buds contain salicin.
+Poplar, in this case specifically Cottonwood, buds contain salicin.
 Salicin is similar to aspirin, so it is valuable as a pain reliever.
 It is fantastic for an analgesic (pain relieving) rub for arthritis, sore muscles, achy joints, and even broken bones.
 Be cautious, though.
 Since it does contain salicin, you shouldn’t use it if you are allergic to aspirin.
 Also beware of using Balm of Gilead on children.

 Balm of Gilead is also very helpful for various skin conditions.
 It’s good for minor cuts, scrapes, and burns.
-It can help eczema, psoriasis, frostbite, burns, chapped skin, and even hemorrhoids.
+It can help eczema, psoriasis, frostbite, chapped skin, and even hemorrhoids.
 The infused oil works like aloe vera on the skin, so it will immediately help sunburns, and can prevent blistering.

 The optimal time to harvest Poplar buds is from November to February, when the buds are tightly bound with orange-brown resin.
 It is best to harvest them on a very cold day, to help with the stickiness.
 You might want to wear rubber gloves, and don’t plan on putting the buds in cloth.
 Because it will be messy!

 If you can find a downed branch (which is pretty common with Cottonwoods), be sure to harvest as many buds as you can.
 Otherwise, please use ethical foraging practices.
 Don’t take more than a third of the buds that you can reach.
 Remember, these buds become leaves, so you don’t want to harm the tree by harvesting too much.